 It's important to hire a licensed solar installer.
 This help guarantee that the work is done properly using current installation best practices.
 There are five different levels of solar contracting licenses in California: boilers, PV electrical, HVAC, thermal, and pool heating.
 For a contractor to earn a license, a contractor must complete a highly comprehensive educational series, gain four years of field experience, and pass written exams.

-Look at review platforms such as TrustPilot, the Better Business Bureau (BBB), and Google Reviews to find out what previous customers have to say about local solar companies.
+Look at review platforms such as TrustPilot, the Better Business Bureau (BBB), and Google Reviews to find out what previous customers have to say about local solar providers.
 Reviews can give you an idea of a company’s reliability and customer service.
-Avoid companies with no reviews or with predominantly negative feedback.
+Avoid companies lacking reviews or with predominantly negative feedback.

-Quality solar installations should have comprehensive workmanship and performance guarantees.
-The workmanship warranty covers any installation issues such as cracks in the panels, poor wiring, or poor alignment.
-The performance warranty promises a specific energy output level.
-Strong warranties indicate that a solar installer trusts its installations.
+Quality solar installations should have strong workmanship and performance guarantees.
+A workmanship guarantee covers any installation defects (such as cracks in the panels, poor wiring, or poor alignment), while a performance guarantee ensures a certain level of energy production.
+Strong guarantees show that a company is confident in its work.

 The average Antelope homeowner will spend around $7,491 on a home solar system after federal tax refunds.
-Solar arrays in Antelope cost roughly $3,470 per kilowatt, with the average residential solar system being 3.1 kilowatts.
-A personalized estimate from a local solar provider will include costs for permit fees, labor, and preliminary work, and will account for your system's size, panel type, and capacity.
-Some homeowners prefer to lease their solar panels to reduce upfront costs.
+Solar arrays in Antelope cost approximately $3,470 per kilowatt, with the average residential solar system being 3.1 kilowatts.
+A personalized estimate from a local solar provider will include costs for permit fees, labor, and preliminary work, and will account for your system's capacity, panel type, and size.
+Some homeowners prefer to lease solar panels in order to reduce upfront costs.

 Incentive Amount: